MicrosoftDocs/fabric-docs/docs/data-engineering/create-lakehouse.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-In this tutorial, you learn how to create a Lakehouse in [!INCLUDE [product-name](../includes/product-name.md)].
+In this tutorial, you learn different ways to create a Lakehouse in [!INCLUDE [product-name](../includes/product-name.md)].

-## Prerequisites

-To get started, you must complete the following prerequisites:

-- Get access to a premium workspace with contributor or above permissions.

 ## Create a Lakehouse